neneboe/BittyBird/README.md

 ## Requirements

 BittyBird was written using Swift 4.1.2 targeted at devices using iOS 8.0 and above.
-It's only dependency is [SwiftMsgPack](https://github.com/malcommac/SwiftMsgPack), which it uses for its MessagePack implementaion.
+It's dependencies are [SwiftMsgPack](https://github.com/malcommac/SwiftMsgPack), which it uses for its MessagePack implementaion, and [Starscream](https://github.com/daltoniam/Starscream), a Swift WebSocket lib.

 ## Installation
 BittyBird is available through [CocoaPods](https://cocoapods.org).
 To install